 Syncope is relatively uncommon in pediatric populations.
 One small retrospective study by Pratt and Fleisher reported a prevalence of less than 0.1% in children.
 Pediatric syncope warrants prompt detailed evaluation.

 Advancing age is an independent risk factor for both syncope and death.
-Various studies suggest categorizing patients older than 45 years, 65 years, and 80 years as "higher risk."
+Various studies suggest categorizing patients older than 45 years, 65 years, and 80 years as being at higher risk.
 Advancing age correlates with increasing frequency of coronary artery and myocardial disease, arrhythmia, vasomotor instability, autonomic failure, polyneuropathy, and use of polypharmacy.

 Cardiac syncope has a poorer prognosis than other forms of syncope.
-The 1-year end point mortality rate has been shown to be as high as 18-33%.
-Studies evaluating mortality rates within 4 weeks of presentation and 1 year after presentation both report statistically significant increases in this patient group.
+The 1-year endpoint mortality has been shown to be as high as 18-33%.
+Studies evaluating mortality within 4 weeks of presentation and 1 year after presentation both report statistically significant increases in this patient group.
 Patients with cardiac syncope may be significantly restricted in their daily activities, and the occurrence of syncope may be a symptom of their underlying disease progression.

 However, some patients do well after definitive surgical treatment or pacemaker placement.
-Evaluation by a cardiologist for pacemaker placement should be considered in select patients over 40 years of age with recurrent syncope confirmed to be neurally-mediated syncope (NMS) with a documented period of asystole.
-Preliminary data suggests that although syncope may recur in this subset of patients there is a reduction in frequency of more than 50%.
+Evaluation by a cardiologist for pacemaker placement should be considered in select patients older than 40 years who have recurrent syncope that is confirmed to be neurally mediated syncope (NMS) with a documented period of asystole.
+Preliminary data suggests that although syncope may recur in this subset of patients, the frequency is reduced by more than 50%.

 Vasovagal syncope has a uniformly excellent prognosis.
-This condition does not increase the mortality rate, and recurrences are infrequent.
+This condition does not increase the mortality, and recurrences are infrequent.